filethis/developer-docs/docs/ft-connect-minimal-site.md

 ## Runtime configuration

-True to its name, this project is minimal in the sense that it does not provide any runtime support for either creating a FileThis user account, or for obtaining a user access token.
+True to its name, this project is "minimal" in the sense that it does not provide any runtime support for either creating a FileThis user account, or for obtaining a user access token.
 You will need to paste literal values for both of these into the source code before running it.

 #### Get an account ID and user access token